slothsoft/example-javascript-website/README.md

 (**Note:** If you followed this step by step then the _index.html_ will stop working after these two changes, because `require()` and `module.exports` are NodeJS functions.)

-Execute the tests again and you'll get something like that:
+Execute the tests again using npm and you'll get something like that:

 ```
 TAP version 13